dimenerno/dimenerno.github.io/_posts/2025-09-25-ch-for-borel-en.md

 related:
 ---

-> This post was machine translated and has not yet been proofread.
-It may contain minor errors or unnatural expressions.
-Proofreading will be done in the near future.

-The continuum hypothesis concerns whether $\aleph\_1 = 2^{\aleph\_0}$ holds.
+The continuum hypothesis (CH) asks whether $\aleph\_1 = 2^{\aleph\_0}$ holds.
 This is equivalent to asking whether there exists an uncountable set whose cardinality is smaller than that of the real numbers.
-As is well known, the continuum hypothesis is neither provable nor disprovable in ZFC, but it can be proven for certain restricted cases.
-Cantor proved early on that the continuum hypothesis holds when restricted to closed subsets of the real numbers.
+As is well known, CH is neither provable nor disprovable in ZFC, but it can be proven for certain restricted cases.
+Cantor proved that CH holds when restricted to closed subsets of the real numbers.

 > **Theorem.** If $F \subseteq \mathbb{R}$ is a closed set, then $\|F\| = \aleph\_0$ or $\|F\| = 2^{\aleph\_0}$.

 The proof of this theorem uses the concept of a **perfect set**.
-I previously introduced this when discussing the [Cantor-Bendixson theorem](https://dimenerno.github.io/2024/12/25/Cantor-Bendixson), but I shall introduce it again.
+I previously introduced this when discussing the [Cantor-Bendixson theorem](https://dimenerno.github.io/2024/12/25/Cantor-Bendixson), but let me reintroduce it here.

 > **Definition.** For a topological space $X$, a subset $P \subseteq X$ is said to be perfect if $P = P'$, where $P'$ is the set of limit points of $P$ in $X$.

-In general, for a subset $A \subseteq X$, there are two reasons why $A$ and $A'$ may not have an inclusion relationship:
+In general, for a subset $A \subseteq X$, there are two reasons why $A$ and $A'$ may not include one or the other.

 1. If $x$ is an isolated point of $A$, then $x \in A$ but $x \notin A'$
 2. If $x$ is a limit point of $A$ that does not belong to $A$, then $x \notin A$ but $x \in A'$